Do Go On - 541 - The Freedom House Ambulance Service

 Yeah.

-And that's a really well-made point.
+I think that's a really well-made point.

-I think we should send this clip out to universities where that message really needs to get.
+I think we should send this clip out to universities

-And I would say even if you've changed your car's horn to have like a novelty sound saying, yes, a please.
+even if you've changed your car's horn

-Or go, go, go or anything like that.
+Or go, go, go, or anything like that.

 That doesn't count.